-You can have a protective field suggested by Safety Designer.
+You can have a protective field or warning field suggested by Safety Designer.

 For this purpose, the safety laser scanner scans the visible surrounding contour several times.
 Based on the data obtained, the Safety Designer suggests the contour and size of the field.